-Karen is the famous thought leader of the sourcing community, she speaks at all the major conferences and has a unique expertise.
-She told us about her background, first public speaking experience, projects she leads, favorite conferences and tools.
+Karen is the famous thought leader of the sourcing community, she speaks at all the major conferences and has unique expertise.
+She told us about her background, first public speaking experience, projects she leads, favorite conferences, and tools.

 How did you start recruiting?
 Why are you still there?

 In my 20’s I was the CEO’s Assistant and after 3 years in the company (software firm) I initiated the HR Role in the company.
 We grew from 40 to 120 employees.
 I loved it.

 Going forward I became an Information Professional and at some point found myself managing a group of mobile editors in a startup.
 Some of them I had to help recruit overseas, although I was not a recruiter.
 I regarded each person I was recruiting as a “search”.

 And search is in my DNA.
 It’s a part of me.
 I evolved into sourcing thanks to a colleague who introduced me to the field and I remained there as it tied the knots between three of my passions: Technology / Search / Helping people.

 I am still here but my activities are split between being a “new-gen sourcer” and HR TECH.
 It’s all going to become one anyways… My talks start with the slide: “Hi, I am Karen Azulai, a soon-out-of-a-job sourcer”.

 You have a really strong personal brand.
 How does it help/ hinder in life and business?
 Who are the thought leaders in HR tech that you follow?